| Barry MacDonnell's

 ¤ You can also change the relative vertical position of the Caption in relation to its image by editing the "Caption numbering method and style" for that type of box.
 Simply add a hard return or two in the style's Contents pane, or use the Styles Editor dialog's menu: Format, Typesetting, Advance....

-Step 4.
-If you make a mistake or change your mind, you can always use Options, Reset in the Format, Graphics Styles dialog to restore things at a later date.
+If you make a mistake or change your mind when modifying a factory preset style, you can always use Options, Reset in the Format, Graphics Styles dialog to restore things.

 Set the size (or other settings) of individual graphic boxes with a macro